 Overall, Vermont’s actions towards cannabis give the Green Mountain State a whole new meaning.

 If you’re ready to grow cannabis from the comfort of home — it’s time to get your weed garden started!
-There are countless top-shelf seed strains to choose from at ILGM or MSNL Seed Bank, and there’s no better time than now to stock up.
+There are countless top-shelf seed strains to choose from at MSNL Seed Bank or ILGM, and there’s no better time than now to stock up.

 Overall, residents in Vermont without an MMJ license will have to grow their own cannabis until recreational sales go live in 2022.
 Until then — get your green thumb working!